freecityhacks/fch-docs/Code_of_Conduct.md

 * Keep off topic conversations to a minimum.
 * Don’t spam by advertising or promoting personal projects which are off topic.

-# Basic guidelines for for events and
+## Basic guidelines for for events
 * It’s okay to partner with other tech groups and communities to arrange for venues, resources and sponsorships.
 * It’s appropriate to talk about relatable technologies and experiences in your network as we want to promote learning across different platforms
 * Do not use the Free City Hacks name/logo outside the restrictions of our focus, guidelines and operations.